Our Outstanding Applicants will have:

 - A passion or desire to work in conservation, public land management, or related profession, or past/current experience in this profession

-Students must be U.S. citizens or permanent residents to receive financial support, and must be seeking a M.S., M.A. or Ph.D. degree.
+Students must be U.S. citizens or permanent residents to receive financial support through the NRT, and must be seeking a M.S., M.A. or Ph.D. degree.